-We are often asked by family business owners looking to develop a dividend policy for the best formula to apply.1 Unfortunately, it is not that easy.
-Dividends play an important role in rewarding shareholders but must be viewed in the broader context of the varying needs of shareholders and the overall capital requirements of the business.
 For any company, the right dividend policy marries the needs of its shareholders with what the business can support based on its operations.
-There is no one-size-fits-all dividend policy for privately held companies – dividends are one part of a capital allocation strategy to maximize shareholder value.2 What is right for your family business depends on many factors.
+There is no one-size-fits-all dividend policy for privately held companies – dividends are one part of a capital allocation strategy to maximize shareholder value.
+What is right for your family business depends on many factors.

 Not every company has to issue dividends.
 Smaller shareholder bases, with true owner-operator dynamics, tend to prioritize business reinvestment over dividends to grow and drive shareholder value.
-These owner-operators generally have more flexibility to provide liquidity for themselves and other owners through other means such as salary, incentive compensation and other discretionary expenses paid by the company.
-This approach obviously becomes more challenging as the number of shareholders increases.
+These owner-operators generally have more flexibility to provide liquidity for themselves and other owners through other means such as salary, incentive compensation, and other discretionary expenses the company pays.
+This approach becomes more challenging as the number of shareholders increases.

-Outlining a dividend policy without first analyzing the company’s needs might result in an impractical policy that is unsustainable or not in the best long-term interest of shareholders and the company.
-Ultimately, the capital allocation policy should align with the company’s strategic vision.
-Reinvesting in the business and providing liquidity to shareholders are not mutually exclusive – both are often necessary for success.3
+When outlining a dividend policy, a company should first analyze its needs.
+Failing to do so might result in an impractical, unsustainable policy or one that is not in the best long-term interest of shareholders and the company.
+The capital allocation policy should ultimately align with the company’s strategic vision.
+Reinvesting in the business and providing liquidity to shareholders are not mutually exclusive – both are often necessary for success.

 Here, we outline five options for owners that have gone through the capital allocation exercise and are committed to formalizing a dividend policy.
 Shareholder priorities and specifics for each business should inform the choice of policy.

 Common Dividend Policies